fiberplane/fp-bindgen/README.md

 }
 ```

+**Important caveat:** There must be exactly one `fp_import!` block and one `fp_export!` block in the
+same module as where you invoke `fp_bindgen!()`.
+If you only have imports, or only have exports, you
+should create an empty block for the other.

+### Data structures

-Functions can pass Rust `struct`s and `enum`s as their arguments and return value, but only by value
+Besides primitives, functions can pass Rust `struct`s and `enum`s as their arguments and return
-(passing a reference across the Wasm bridge is currently not supported) and only for types that
+value, but only by value (passing a reference across the Wasm bridge is currently not supported) and
-implement `Serializable`.
+only for types that implement `Serializable`.

 **Example:**